Review literature: (Oesterling et al, 1986).

 Mature fat cells, smooth muscle cells, (atypical) blood vessels, occasional mitoses.

 Sonography of the kidneys shows an echogenic mass in the kidney, caused by the high fat content.
+Since all other kidney tumors generate hypoechoic to isoechogenic lesions, it is possible to differentiate angiomyolipoma from other kidney tumors by sonography.

-The fat content typically causes a hypodense mass in the kidney with -20 to -80 HU, this enables the differentiation to a renal cell carcinoma [fig. CT of angiomyolipoma].
+The fat content typically causes a hypodense mass in the kidney with -20 to -80 HU, this enables the differentiation to renal cell carcinoma [fig. CT of angiomyolipoma].
 Calcifications are rare in renal angiomyolipoma.

 ![]() |